Bmat: when it is, what it costs and how to prepare

 When can you take the Bmat?

 The Bmat test takes place several times each year.
 You can only sit the test once in each application cycle.
-If you're applying to a UK university for 2023 entry, you will need to take the Bmat test in October 2022.
+If you're applying to a UK university for 2024 entry, you will need to take the Bmat test in October 2023 – this is the last time the test will be taken, as Bmat won't be used from 2025 entry onwards.

 How to get your Bmat results